Manoj–Babli honour killing case: Development of the relationship and subsequent marriage

 In 2005, Manoj and Babli began to show interest in each other.
 Manoj was four years older than Babli.
 All residents of Karora village belong to the same clan, Banwala, a Jat community, and marrying within the clan is considered incest.
 Chanderpati recalled, "We knew about Babli long before they decided to marry each other.
 She would call up often and I would sermonise to her about staying away from Manoj, fearing the fallout of such an alliance.
 They were, however, unconcerned and chatted for hours together.
 If I did walk into the room while they were talking, Manoj would quickly disconnect the phone and run off to avoid any questioning."
 She continued, "I even went to Babli's house and told her mother that Manoj and Babli were seeing each other.
 I asked her to dissuade Babli or quickly marry her off before word of their dalliance spread."

-On 5 April 2007, says Chanderpati, "He ate his food and left to sleep at the shop since he had a class XII compartment exam in English to take the next day.
-Unlike other days, next morning, he did not show up."
-The following morning, Babli's uncle came by to speak with Manoj.
+On 5 April 2007, says Chanderpati, " The following morning, Babli's uncle came by to speak with Manoj.
 According to Chanderpati, "He said he had come to recover some money that Manoj had borrowed.
 I told him that Manoj was away for an exam.
 He accepted a cup of tea and left.
 We only discovered late in the evening that Babli, too, was missing and the two had run away."
 Instead of sleeping in the shop and studying in the night for his exam the next day, Manoj had eloped with Babli to Chandigarh on the night of 5th April 2007.
 Two days later, on 7 April at a Durga temple in Chandigarh, Manoj "married" Babli in an informal (and legally invalid) ceremony simply by applying vermilion to the parting of Babli's hair.

 Furious with the marriage and fornication, Babli's family asked for intervention from the local khap panchayat, which annulled the so-called marriage.
 The khap also announced a social boycott on Manoj's family.
 Anyone who kept ties with them would be fined Rs.
 25,000.
 Ompati claims to have tried to persuade her family that Babli did nothing dishonourable, and that she and Manoj would move back home soon.